BSC-CNS-EAPM/AsiteDesign-container/README.md

 - Have installed [Docker](https://docs.docker.com/engine/install/ubuntu/).
 - Have installed [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).
 - Have a PyRosetta license (user and password).
-- Have sudo acces, as docker daemon is owned by root.
+- Have sudo access, as docker daemon is owned by root.

 To create the image:
   1. Download or clone the repository with: